 Anatomy Of The SYSTEM 2 Blue Dodger

 Leading the setup is a bright fluorescent (UV) blue (both sides) spinner.
 Next are two blue extended glow beads.
 Notice the spacing between the spinner and front beads and the bright color pads on the dodger blade.
 The color pads are bright textured fluorescent (UV) blue, set apart from each other to increase contrast.
 The glow eye is prominent up front.
 The glow eye and the color pads are on both sides of the dodger blade for increased visibility.
-The trailing beads continue the vital contrast theme: rich blue facetted pearlescent beads on each end, complimented with extended glow beads, two UV facetted glass beads in the middle separated by a gold bead.
 A coastlock swivel finishes the dodger, to make lure leader attachment easy and reliable.

 Anatomy Of The Blue Star Lure